prateksha/IntersectionPoints/README.md

     for an array of size i = 1 : trivially true (since an array of size 1 is already sorted).

-    For the inductive step : assuming that merge_and_sort sorts any array of size less than n.
+    For the inductive step : assuming that merge_and_sort sorts every array of size less than n.

     Proving merge_and_sort on any array of size n.